nextcloud/documentation/developer_manual/bugtracker/triaging.rst

 Check `our bug reporting guidelines<https://github.com/owncloud/core/blob/master/CONTRIBUTING.md#submitting-issues>`_ and make sure bug reports comply with it!
 The information asked in the `issue template<https://raw.github.com/owncloud/core/master/issue_template.md>`_ is needed for developers to solve issues.

-xxx anything specific to add?
-TODO:

-* When do we add what tags;
-* should we let triagers add 'severity' tags?
-Which, when, how?
-* when do we assign things;
-* asking for missing information?
-Ping people: when people don't respond to requests for information, ask again or, after a few times, close.
-What rule do we want here?
+If there has been a request for more information on the report, either by you, a developer or somebody else, but the original reporter (or somebody else who might have the answer) has not responded for 1 month or longer, you can close the issue.
+Be polite and note that whoever can answer the question can re-open the issue!

 ### Reproducing the issue
-An important step of bug triaging is trying to reproduce the bugs, this means, using the information the reporters added to the bug report to force(recreate, reproduce, repeat) the bug in the application.
+An important step of bug triaging is trying to reproduce the bugs, this means, using the information the reporters added to the bug report to force (recreate, reproduce, repeat) the bug in the application.

 This is needed in order to differentiate random/race condition bugs of reproducible ones (which may be reproduced by developers too; and they can fix them).

 To reproduce an issue, please refer to our testing documents: :doc:`../testing/index`

 If you can't reproduce an issue in a newer version of ownCloud, it is most likely fixed and can be closed.
 Comment that you failed to reproduce the problem, and if the reporter can confirm (or doesn't respond for a long time), you can close the issue.

+#### Finalizing and tagging
+Once you are done reproducing an issue, it is time to finish up and make clear to the developers what they can do:

+* If it is a genuine bug (or you are pretty sure it is) add the 'bug' tag.
+* If it is a genuine feature request (or you are pretty sure it is) add the 'enhancement' tag.
+* If the issue is clearly related to something specific, @mention a maintainer. examples: @schiesbn for encryption, @blizzz for LDAP, @PVince81 for quota stuff...
+You can find a `list of maintainers here<https://github.com/owncloud/core/wiki/Maintainers>`_.
+*

 Collaboration
 -------------